savonet/liquidsoap/doc/content/migrating.md

 ### Harbor HTTP server

-The API for registering HTTP server endpoint was completely.
+The API for registering HTTP server endpoint was completely rewritten.
 It should be more flexible and provide node/express like API for registering endpoints and middleware.
 You can checkout [the harbor HTTP documentation](harbor_http.html) for more details.